joelburget/lvca-hs/README.md

-# Seedling
+# LVCA (pronounced "luca")

+## Introduction

-Seedling is a tool for building programming languages.
+LVCA is a tool for building programming languages.
 It has an intentionally small core.
 You create a language by specifying (1) its syntax, (2) its statics (ie typechecking rules), and (3) its dynamics (ie how it evaluates).

-Seedling then provides tools:
+LVCA then provides tools:
 * parser
 * pretty-printer
 * interpreter